-In addition, and separate from the Credit Facility, KPN entered into a standby liquidity facility with multiple banks, including both Goldman Sachs Bank USA and J.P.
+In addition, and separate from the Credit Facility, KPN has entered into a standby liquidity facility with multiple banks, including both Goldman Sachs Bank USA and J.P.
 Morgan Limited.
-The standby liquidity facility was cancelled upon the issuance of the Capital Securities.
+The standby liquidity facility is available for drawdown until 31 March 2013 and has a final maturity date of 364 days after drawdown.
 KPN also has four uncommitted overdraft facilities of EUR 50 million each, which may be cancelled at any time and do not have a specified maturity date.